rackerlabs/support-how-to/content/how-to/cloud-servers/hidden-base-images/index.md

 type: article
 created_date: '2013-11-04'
 created_by: Amanda Clark
-last_modified_date: '2021-01-18'
+last_modified_date: '2021-05-18'
 last_modified_by: Brian Metzler
 product: Cloud Servers
 product_url: cloud-servers
 ---

-To provide the best experience possible for our customers, we carefully maintain the list of images that can be used to build a new cloud server.
-Older versions of an operating system are occasionally removed from the default list, usually shortly after a newer version is released.
+To provide the best experience possible for our customers, we carefully maintain the list of images you can use to build a new cloud server.
+We occasionally remove older versions of an operating system from the default list, usually shortly after the vendor releases a newer version.
 In general, the list displays the most current version and at least one previous version of each operating system that we support.

-Images that have been publicly released are never actually deleted, just hidden.
+We never delete publicly released images but hide them.
 You can access these older images by referencing the image ID directly through the Cloud Servers API.
-If you're looking for an older version of a Linux distro or Windows Server, use this article to find the image ID for that version..
+If you're looking for an older version of a Linux&reg; distro or Windows&reg; Server, use this article to find the image ID for that hidden version.

-**Warning:** These older images are no longer maintained and might not contain the most up-to-date patches and package updates.
+**Warning:** We don't maintain these older images, so they might not contain the most up-to-date patches and package updates.

-### Arch images
+### Arch&reg; images

 Image | ID | Date hidden | Notes
 --- | --- | --- | ---
 Arch 2014.2 | b21af3ef-1a1e-46b5-98ef-bb0c81b25292 | 2017-09-06 | Retired

-### CentOS images
+### CentOS&reg; images

 Image | ID | Date hidden | Notes
 --- | --- | --- | ---
 CentOS 6 (PVHVM) | a77d07e9-289d-427a-a5ae-465c894c5232 | 2021-01-18 | Upstream updates ended

-### Debian images
+### Debian&reg; images

 Image | ID | Date hidden | Notes
 --- | --- | --- | ---
 Debian 7 (Wheezy) | 8dbe1146-3cc4-4c46-8888-64662a3ec809 | 2018-06-15 | Debian LTS support has ended
 Debian 8 (Jessie) (PVHVM) | 1f055de1-48b5-42ed-bc5d-d3552dccb96e | 2019-06-07 | Upstream updates ended
 OnMetal - Debian 8 (Jessie) | aaef6263-b4d6-435b-a7d7-bf51cf61118e | 2019-06-07 | Upstream updates ended

-### Fedora images
+### Fedora&reg; images

 Image | ID | Date hidden | Notes
 --- | --- | --- | ---